lakiw/pcfg_cracker/docs/source/next_function.rst

 Suggested Research Areas and Open Questions:
 ----------------------------------------------------

-The current Version 2 "Adoption" algorithm is computationally expensive and even though its memory usage is better than the Version 1 "Next" algoirthm, it still grows quite large for longer cracking sessions.
+The current Version 2 "Adoption" algorithm is computationally expensive and even though its memory usage is better than the Version 1 "Next" algorithm, it still grows quite large for longer cracking sessions.
 Therefore there is still a lot of room for improvement when it comes to weaponizing a PCFG for use in password cracking attacks.

 Improving the Breadth First Search (Priority Queue):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~